Yankees' German placed on leave under DV policy

 While the league had no further comment on the matter, the Yankees issues a statement Thursday in full support of MLB’s decision.

-“We fully support all measures being undertaken by the Commissioner’s Office pursuant to the Policy on Domestic Violence,” the Yankees’ statement read.
+“We fully support all measures being undertaken by the Commissioner’s Office pursuant to the Policy on Domestic Violence,” the team statement read.
 “We support this policy which reinforces that domestic violence has no place in our society and cannot be tolerated.
 We have followed the lead of Major League Baseball and will continue to provide our complete cooperation throughout the investigative process.

 “We reserve any further comment until the investigation reaches its conclusion.
 All questions pertaining to this matter should be directed to the Office of the Commissioner.”

-German, 27, has been a key to the Yankees’ strong season despite an exorbitant amount of injuries.
+German, 27, has been a key to the Yankees’ strong season despite their exorbitant amount of injuries.
 New York entered play Thursday with a 99-54 record, second-best in baseball and one game behind the Houston Astros.

 German is 18-4 in 27 appearances (24 starts) with an .818 winning percentage that leads the majors.
 He has a 4.03 ERA and has 153 strikeouts in 143 innings.